Vira-I/about-vira/README.md

 ## My Work Samples

 I work with multiple global companies, most of which keep their documentation private.
-One of the companies I worked with, however, has its documents publicly available.
+One company, however, has its documents publicly available.

 See some of the documents I created for them: